-I’m 53, a wife, a mother & a self-confessed Bikeaholic.
+I’m in my mid fifties, a wife, a mother & a self-confessed bikeaholic.

 I’ve had a bike for as long as I remember.
 When I was young, it was just what children did.
 We crawled, we walked, we got a bike for Christmas.

 My earliest childhood injuries all involved a bike in one way or another.
 It was my freedom.
 Wherever I went, so did my bike.
 Well, that was until I discovered boys….then a girl on a bike wasn’t so cool.

 So the love affair with the bike ended as I approached my teenage years, and became simply an occasional mode of transport, but not much else for the next 30 years.

 As my children grew up, the lure of the bike returned.
 I lived in rural Somerset, so it seemed criminal not to start exploring the local lanes & hills by bike.
 The addiction returned.
 Slowly at first.
 A few miles at the weekend, 10 miles at a time.
 A bit of very tame mountain biking in the local hills, but not much more.

 In 2008, after a lot of major changes in my life, I knew I needed more, a challenge – a big one.
 So I signed up to ride across Vietnam for charity.
 I learned more about myself in that one ride, than in the previous 42 years of my life.
 I found that if you set your heart to do something, life has no limits.

 I no longer ride a mountain bike.
 Having moved to the South of England, cycling opportunities on the road presented themselves more often, and provide the most pleasure for me.